ThibauldMichel/ROH-pipeline/README.md

-# ROH-pipeline: Estimating Inbreeding and Heterozygosity
+# ROH-pipeline: estimating inbreeding and heterozygosity

 **ROH-pipeline** is a Snakemake workflow for detecting **Runs of Homozygosity (ROH)**, estimating heterozygosity, and generating summary statistics and plots from short-read sequencing data.
 It integrates standard preprocessing (QC, trimming, alignment), variant calling, and downstream ROH/heterozygosity analyses.